Kotlin/kotlin-spark-api/README.md

 val newDataset: Dataset<Pair<TypeA, TypeB>> = dataset.selectTyped(col(YourClass::colA), col(YourClass::colB))
 ```

-### `reduceGroups`
+### Overload resolution ambiguity

-We had to implemet `reduceGroups` operator for Kotlin separately as `reduceGroupsK` function, because otherwise it caused resolution ambiguity between Kotlin, Scala and Java APIs, which was quite hard to solve.
+We had to implement the functions `reduceGroups` and `reduce` for Kotlin separately as `reduceGroupsK` and `reduceK` respectively, because otherwise it caused resolution ambiguity between Kotlin, Scala and Java APIs, which was quite hard to solve.

 We have a special example of work with this function in the [Groups example](https://github.com/JetBrains/kotlin-spark-api/edit/main/examples/src/main/kotlin/org/jetbrains/kotlinx/spark/examples/Group.kt).